List of unproduced Image Comics projects: John Fusco TMNT film

 In late April 2009, a new live-action film was announced to be in the works for a 2011 release.
 Mirage Studios was partnering with producers Scott Mednick and Galen Walker, with Peter Laird, Gary Richardson, Frederick Fierst, Eric Crown as executive producers, and 4Kids Entertainment handling the film's merchandising with Lightbox Productions, LLC. funding the project.
 The film would have used animatronic suits whose facial expressions would be digitally enhanced in post-production.
 It was stated that the story would focus on the Turtle's origin.
-Few months later, an open casting call was made for extras to play as members of the Foot Clan with Ernie Reyes, Jr. as an acting judge.
+Few months later, an open casting call was made for extras to play as members of the Foot Clan with Ernie Reyes Jr. as an acting judge.
 "Ninja Turtles" co-creator Peter Laird said "there were a lot of positive feelings about a Batman Begins-style reboot, while producer Galen Walker said the film would be headed in a darker direction.
 In July the same year, John Fusco was hired to be the film's writer.
-His version was to be inspired by the original dark and gritty black and white comics that Eastman created with Peter Laird, but Paramount wasn't on board.
+His version was to be inspired by the original dark and gritty black and white comics that Eastman created with Peter Laird, but Paramount was not on board.
 Kevin Eastman described the script as being "too edgy for what Paramount wanted".
 Peter Laird revealed the film would have been a direct sequel to the 1990 film while ignoring its earlier sequels.
 In October, Viacom's subsidiary network Nickelodeon had purchased all of Mirage's rights to the Teenage Mutant Ninja Turtles property for $9.75 million, thus terminating all deals with 4Kids and Time Warner.